 Electronics depend on chemistry more than you can imagine.
-In order to generate electricity there are many methods used, one of them is chemical.
-Remember batteries, where electricity is generated because of chemical reactions inside cell.
-Also in conductors like liquids and gases electricity is carried not by electrons as it is in solid constructions(copper, aluminum, etc.), but by ions – molecules with electric charges.
-Even non distiled water contain enough ions to be conductive.
-Lets go through several chemical effects of electricity.
+To generate electricity, there are many methods used; one of them is chemical.
+Remember batteries, where electricity is generated because of chemical reactions inside the cell.
+In conductors like liquids and gases, electricity is carried not by electrons in solid constructions(copper, aluminum, etc.) but by ions – molecules with electric charges.
+Even non-distilled water contains enough ions to be conductive.
+Let’s go through several chemical effects of electricity.

-Corrosion is a gradual destruction of metal in environment where is a conditions for simple cell reactions.
-Also there are tow electrodes required for corrosion.
-So if there metals are in contact with each other and there is presence of electrolytes – corrosion will occur.
-In order to prevent corrosion there are coating used like iron is coated by zinc.
-Or simply grease, paint, plastic is used.
-In many cases there are cathode protection used where a noble metal is connected to a less noble and potential applied.
+Corrosion is a gradual destruction of metal in an environment where are conditions for simple cell reactions.
+Also, there are two electrodes required for corrosion.
+So if their metals are in contact with each other and there is the presence of electrolytes – corrosion will occur.
+To prevent corrosion, there are coating used like iron is coated by zinc.
+Or grease paint, plastic is used.
+In many cases, cathode protection is used where a noble metal is connected to a less noble and potential applied.

-There are more dry cell technologies that enables to remain EMF constant for longer times.
+There are more dry cell technologies that enable to remain EMF constant for longer times.
 Ones are Mercury cells.
-These cells provide 1.3V for longer time than Leclanché cells.
+These cells provide 1.3V for a longer time than Leclanché cells.

-Rechargeable cells are mo commonly used today as main factor â€“ the price is becoming acceptable fior everyone.
+Rechargeable cells are mo commonly used today as the main factor – the price is becoming acceptable for everyone.
 And there is another practical approach – these cells can be recharged after use.
-In other words the conversion of chemical energy to electrical is reversible.
+In other words, the conversion of chemical energy to electrical is reversible.
 There are many types of rechargeable cell technologies.
-Ones of common are lead-acid and the alkaline cells.
+One of the common is lead-acid and alkaline cells.
 These cells are usually used in cars.
-Bout other Rechargeable batteries I would suggest reading in Wikipedia.
+Bout other Rechargeable batteries, I would suggest reading in Wikipedia.